dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

     // These types are used with dynamic support.
-    // JsonSerializerOptions.EnableDynamicTypes must be called before using. public class JsonDynamicObject : JsonObject, IDynamicMetaObjectProvider { }
+    // JsonSerializerOptions.EnableDynamicTypes must be called before using.
+    // These types are public for "edit mode" scenarios when using dynamic. public class JsonDynamicObject : JsonObject, IDynamicMetaObjectProvider { }
     public class JsonDynamicArray : JsonArray, IDynamicMetaObjectProvider { }
     public class JsonDynamicValue : JsonValue, IDynamicMetaObjectProvider { }